Wrecless/Wrecless/README.md

 - 👋 Hi, I’m @Wrecless
-- 👀 I’m interested in coding, in C, C#, JavaScript, Python, etc
+- 👀 I’m interested in coding, in JavaScript/CSS/HTML & Python
+- ** I Can Program in C , C# , JavaScript/CSS/HTML , Python , SQL.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Network and Security & Cloud
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on anything to do with Cloud & Databases
 - 📫 How to reach me nintah85@gmail.com

 <!---